The 60th Annual Pediatric Postgraduate Course

 - 9:45 am – 10:15 am (Recorded Session)

 - (Primary care pediatricians are often the first line assessing patients with a chief complaint.
 Most of times they are the ones responsible for referring patients to obtain imaging studies.
-This session will provide an update on innovations in Pediatric Radiology, new techniques, and indications)
+This session will provide an update on diagnostic approach to the atraumatic limping child)

 - 10:15 am - 10:20 am